pitdagosti/agere-capstone-project-google-kaggle/README.md

 ## 📜 **Source Code License**

-The source code and executable distributions are licensed under the **MIT License**.
+The source code and executable distributions are licensed under the **CC BY-SA 4.0**.
 See the full text in the [LICENSE](LICENSE) file.